OpenNebula/docs/source/management_and_operations/monitor_alert/configuration.rst

 Advanced Setup
 ==============

-The following sections present optional advanced setups, improving the security or performance of the monitoring subsystem:
+The following sections present optional advanced setups which can improve the security or performance of the monitoring subsystem:

 Encryption of Monitoring Messages
 ---------------------------------